 What is the content of a blockchain?

-A blockchain is an immutable, append only distributed database.
+A blockchain is an immutable, append-only distributed database.
 To work with a blockchain, it is not just about understanding these unique features, but one also needs to understand what data is saved on the blockchain.
-How does blockchain data actually look like, i.e. what is the content and how is it formatted?
+What does blockchain data look like, i.e. what is the content and how is it formatted?

 Besides this hash of the previous header, in Ethereum there are hashes of the state root and the roots of the transactions and the receipt – see here for details.

 Of course, there is also a block number (the increasing so-called “block height”), a timestamp, and information about the gas limit and gas usage.
 In addition, there are some pieces related to the mining process (like the miner’s address, difficulty, nonce, etc.).

 Check out this post for some diagrams and more details.

 Now let’s have a look at the transactions that are bundled into each block from the pool of pending transactions.
 Besides the (account) nonce, the gas price, and the gas limit, transactions are comprised of a receiving “to” address, a sending “from” address, an ETH value in WEI, and a data field.
 The transaction can then be sent to the network and tracked by a 256-bit transaction ID which is the hash of the transaction.

 For more details and an example, check out this informative article by CodeTract.

 How is smart contract interaction data stored in Ethereum?

 As opposed to Bitcoin, the Ethereum blockchain offers more than the simple transfer of value via end-to-end transactions.
 Running Turing-complete code is the key differentiator for Ethereum, and therefore the most interesting data lays in the smart contract interactions of the ”world computer”.